sdondley/ClimateChangeChat/perl.md

         * You should see: "Configured servers list: perlpls" at the bottom of a popup box
         * "Yes, you're a genius!"
             * OK, get on your way and go get some coding coding done
-            * Or continue if you feel cheated and want to learn more
+            * Or continue if you feel unfulfilled and want to learn more
         * "No, you're an asshole!"
             * OK, then google around and figure it out
-                * Go bug someoen on reddit/stackoverflow with your troubles
+                * Or, go bug someone on reddit/stackoverflow with your troubles
                 * Or continue reading to try to gain more insight as to what the problem might be

 ## Looking for something more gratifying for your thirsty, curious soul?